amotivv-inc/memory-box-inference/docs/deployment-guide.md

 ## Prerequisites

-Before deploying the OpenAI Inference Proxy, ensure you have:
+Before deploying the Enterprise AI Gateway, ensure you have:

 - A server with Docker and Docker Compose installed
 - Git installed on the server
-- An OpenAI API key
+- An AI provider API key
 - Basic knowledge of Linux commands and Docker

 ## Server Setup